SinghyTheDev/Teaching-Pokemon-To-Multimodal-LLM/README.md

 Before fine-tuning, when prompted with Pokemon related image/text prompts the pre-trained model generated a very limited knowledge as it could only give the name of a Pokemon.
 After training on new data, when given the same prompts the model generated a much deeper understanding of Pokemon including their type, HP, rarity, etc.

 ## Conclusion
 The fine-tuned LLM demonstrates enhanced knowledge of Pokemon compared to its initial state.
-This project showcases the training of multimodal models on domain specific datasets to improve their performance in specific tasks.
+This project showcases the training of multimodal models on domain-specific datasets to improve their performance in specific tasks.
 Larger datasets and further fine-tuning will likely yield even better results in the models ability to understand Pokemon.